samboy/rg32hash/README.md

 pwgen.sh 2 facebook.com
 ```

-Or, if the index is above five:
+Or, if the index is above ten:

 ```
 pwgen.sh facebook.com:6
 ```

+pwgen.sh is smart enough to compile tinyrg32 should tinyrg32 not be
+in one's path.

 # tinyapi.c Tiny rg32 library